-I previously posted a scaffolded handout for identifying elapsed time between times on a pair of presented clocks (see image below of a page from the handout.)
+I previously posted a scaffolded handout and (subsequently posted) for identifying elapsed time between times on a pair of presented clocks (see image below of a page from the handout.)

 A parent asked for a possible IEP objective.
 Here is one, along with some explanation.